JohnWeisz/TypedJSON/readme.md

 Sometimes instead of serializing your data to a string you might want to get a normal javascript object.
 This can be especially useful when working with a framework like angular which does the stringification for you or when you want to stringify using a different library then a builtin `JSON.stringify`.

-To do that TypedJSON exposes `toPlainObject` and friends.
+To do that TypedJSON exposes `toPlainJson` and friends.
 The return value is the one that is normally passed to stringification.
 For deserialization all `parse` methods apart from strings also accept javascript objects.

 ### Options